-According to a recent Hiscox Cyber Readiness Report from May 2021, the average annual cost of a cyber attack on a small business was $25,612.
-An additional finding in this report was that nearly 1 out of 4 small businesses suffered at least one cyber attack in the last year.
+According to a recent study, 57% of small businesses feel that cybercriminals won't target them, while over 20% have already been the target of an attack.
+The average cost of a targeted attack for small organizations is $188,000, which is higher than it has ever been.
 There were other incredibly interesting findings from this report, but let’s investigate the protections a small business could put in place that are essentially zero cost.

 There are several IT security improvements every business can make without spending money or signing up for a service.
 While these improvements alone aren’t enough to consider your business secure, nor build a security program around, they still are critical to any cybersecurity program.
 The only thing they would require is a little bit of time to implement and your organization’s willingness to change or tweak some processes.